 There have been many books written on spiritual leadership, each with a major omission: leadership.
 Most books offer an appropriate focus on the spiritual life and disciplines of a ministry leader.
 But some asked the question, “Are there other leadership qualities that need to be developed that don’t directly relate to topics like prayer or preaching?”
-The answer seemed to be a resounding “yes,” but with qualifications.
+The answer seemed to be a resounding yes, but with qualifications.

 Then here’s another question.
 Is it possible for you to be a godly man or woman and yet be miserable at public speaking?
-Again, most of us would say “yes,” as we have all had to endure poor public speaking on at least one Sunday morning.
+Again, most of us would say yes, as we have all had to endure poor public speaking on at least one Sunday morning.

 There you have your answer.
 Leadership, like finances, requires a cluster of skills and abilities.
 Yet, like public speaking, it is an area that can be personally developed.
 And as a church will be blessed through a leader who exhibits excellence in personal finances (and potentially ruined by incompetence), so will a church whose leaders have developed some basic skills of leadership.

 But Christian maturity requires the development of stewardship and character, meaning that as we grow in maturity, we seek diligence in areas of weakness.
-As with children, we encourage them to develop in areas rather than bailing them out and enabling them to continue in incompetence.
-God can and does bail us out, but desires that we seek to grow in competence.
+As with children, we encourage leaders to develop rather than bailing them out and enabling them to continue in incompetence.
+God can and does bail us out but desires that we seek to grow in competence.

 So God can compensate because He is God — caveat granted — but He is also our Father and desires us to develop in our weaknesses as well as partner with those who are gifted where we are not.

-Let’s look at one biblical example that clarifies the distinction between spiritual and leadership.
+Let’s look at one biblical example that clarifies the distinction between “spiritual” and “leadership.”
 Take a moment to read through these passages from Nehemiah.

-“I also said to him, ‘If it pleases the king, may I have letters to the governors of Trans-Euphrates, so that they will provide me safe conduct until I arrive in Judah?
-And may I have a letter to Asaph, keeper of the king’s forest, so he will give me timber to make beams for the gates of the citadel by the temple and for the city wall and for the residence I will occupy?’”
-(Nehemiah 2:7-8).
+I also said to him, “If it pleases the king, may I have letters to the governors of Trans-Euphrates, so that they will provide me safe conduct until I arrive in Judah?
+And may I have a letter to Asaph, keeper of the king’s forest, so he will give me timber to make beams for the gates of the citadel by the temple and for the city wall and for the residence I will occupy?”
+(Nehemiah 2:7-8, New International Version)

-By night I went out through the Valley Gate toward the Jackal Well and the Dung Gate, examining the walls of Jerusalem, which had been broken down, and its gates, which had been destroyed by fire” (Nehemiah 2:13).
+By night I went out through the Valley Gate toward the Jackal Well and the Dung Gate, examining the walls of Jerusalem, which had been broken down, and its gates, which had been destroyed by fire.
+(Nehemiah 2:13, NIV)

-“Therefore I stationed some of the people behind the lowest points of the wall at the exposed places, posting them by families, with their swords, spears and bows” (Nehemiah 4:13).
+Therefore I stationed some of the people behind the lowest points of the wall at the exposed places, posting them by families, with their swords, spears and bows.
+(Nehemiah 4:13, NIV)

-“From that day on, half of my men did the work, while the other half were equipped with spears, shields, bows and armor.
+From that day on, half of my men did the work, while the other half were equipped with spears, shields, bows and armor.
 The officers posted themselves behind all the people of Judah who were building the wall.
 Those who carried materials did their work with one hand and held a weapon in the other, and each of the builders wore his sword at his side as he worked.
-But the man who sounded the trumpet stayed with me” (Nehemiah 4:16-18).
+But the man who sounded the trumpet stayed with me.
+(Nehemiah 4:16-18, NIV)

-“Moreover, from the twentieth year of King Artaxerxes, when I was appointed to be their governor in the land of Judah, until his thirty-second year — twelve years — neither I nor my brothers ate the food allotted to the governor” (Nehemiah 5:14).
+Moreover, from the twentieth year of King Artaxerxes, when I was appointed to be their governor in the land of Judah, until his thirty-second year — twelve years — neither I nor my brothers ate the food allotted to the governor.
+(Nehemiah 5:14, NIV)

-Besides being a godly man of prayer and faith, Nehemiah is a wise leader: he plans, prepares, motivates, and innovates solutions in the midst of adversity.
+Besides being a godly man of prayer and faith, Nehemiah is a wise leader: he plans, prepares, motivates and innovates in the midst of adversity.
 He might be excellent at running Microsoft.
-God chose a man of faith and prayer to steward this project, but he also had the leadership skills necessary to pull off this Herculean task.
+God chose a man of faith and prayer to steward this project, but He also chose a man who had the leadership skills necessary to pull off this Herculean task.

 When his father-in-law saw all that Moses was doing for the people, he said, “What is this you are doing for the people?
 Why do you alone sit as judge, while all these people stand around you from morning till evening?”